 The Nerf Fortnite series is basically a collaboration between Hasbro and the Fortnite game, with Nerf recreating blasters based on the weapons used in that very same game that has proven to be quite popular.

-It’s a fun pistol style blaster with a ridiculously long detachable barrel that makes it look clunky and cool at the same time.
-The internal magazine holds 3 darts which can be fired in single-fire mode only.
+It’s a fun pistol-style blaster with a ridiculously long detachable barrel that makes it look clunky and cool at the same time.
+The internal magazine holds three darts that can only be fired in single-fire mode.

 |Nerf Fortnite SP-L|